 “It sure was.”

-Jason and Randy smiled to each other in a shared moment of past happiness.
+Jason and Randy smiled to each other over the happy memories.

 “Hey, you remember Terry’s little brother?”
 Jason asked.